corda/corda/docs/source/node-database-access-h2.rst

 Connecting directly to the node's ``persistence.mv.db`` file
 ------------------------------------------------------------

-You can also use the H2 Console to connect directly to the node's ``persistence.mv.db`` file:
+You can also use the H2 Console to connect directly to the node's ``persistence.mv.db`` file.
+Ensure the node is off before doing so, as access to the database file requires exclusive access.
+If the node is still running, the H2 Console will return the following error:
+``Database may be already in use: null.
+Possible solutions: close all other connection(s); use the server mode [90020-196]``.

     ``jdbc:h2:~/path/to/file/persistence``